mattbasta/client-performance-handbook/05-assets_and_payload/inlining_and_bundling_assets.md

 # Inlining and Bundling Assets

-One of the most common questions that comes up with regard to assets is whether sites should have a single, large asset (like a master `include.js` file) or to split the assets into multiple smaller JS files.
+One of the most common questions that comes up with regard to assets is whether sites should have a single, large asset (like a master `include.js` file) or split the assets into smaller pieces.

-## Pros and Cons

 There are a number of pros and cons for each approach:

-### Single Large Asset
+## Single Large Asset

 Pros: